LovelandPolitics.com

 City Council Comments / Action

-Members of the City Council encouraged the audience to contact their federal representatives to try and remedy the problem
+Members of the City Council encouraged the audience to contact their federal representatives to try and

-and Councilman Walt Skowron said several times that in an election year they should be more responsive.
-Skowron also
+remedy the problem and Councilman Walt Skowron said several times that in an election year they should be

-stated, "I am impressed by the number here."
-Mayor Gene Pielin stated, "I do appreciate how many people are here" but also
+more responsive.
+Skowron also stated, "I am impressed by the number here."
+Mayor Gene Pielin stated, "I do

-tried to pass the buck onto the federal government as the responsible party.
+appreciate how many people are here" but also tried to pass the buck onto the federal government as the

-The council failed to provide any direction to staff to bring back an appropriation item in the future so they could begin the
+The council failed to provide any direction to staff to bring back an appropriation item in the future so they

-multi-year process of updating Loveland's at grade crossings in anticipation of becoming a quiet zone.
-A number of residents
+could begin the multi-year process of updating Loveland's at grade crossings in anticipation of becoming a

-in the audience were disappointed the council "punted" the issue.
-It was pointed out that the majority of this council was willing
+quiet zone.
+A number of residents in the audience were disappointed the council "punted" the issue.
+It was

-to appropriate well over $4 million at the drop of a hat to subsidize more annexations along the I-25.
-As one resident stated,
+pointed out that the majority of this council was willing to appropriate well over $4 million at the drop of a hat

-"it is our money, why can't they spend it to preserve our quality of life while making everyone else in town safe when crossing
+it to preserve our quality of life while making everyone else in town safe when crossing the tracks - it seems

-the tracks - it seems like a no brainer too me."
+like a no brainer too me."

 Keith Reester, Director of